All Episodes Plain Text

 Janine talking about her own experience, her husband's experience.

-We want to hear those stories from you this morning as you tell us whether or not you think The federal government is responsible for health care in this country.
+We want to hear those stories from you this morning as you tell us whether or not you think the federal government is responsible for health care in this country.

 Back to that conversation in a minute, but want to share some headlines with you that are dominating the front pages of the national newspapers this morning and coverage of Capitol Hill.

-We'll start with Politico and this story.
+We'll start with Politico and this story, Ethics Report, alleges Gates paid a 17-year-old for sex.

-20 times according to this report put out yesterday by the House Ethics Committee.
+CNN reporting he paid for sex or drugs 20 times according to this report put out yesterday by the House Ethics Committee.

 That was released yesterday and you can find that in the front pages of the newspapers as well.

-CNN reporting this morning that he is expected to be home by Christmas.
+And then this story from late yesterday afternoon, former President Bill Clinton hospitalized for observation and testing after developing a fever, seen and reporting this morning that he is expected to be home by Christmas.

-He is alert.
+He is alert and resting.

-USA Today, President Biden commutes sentences of most federal death row inmates, except for three.
+And then there is also this from the front pages, USA Today, President Biden commutes sentences of most federal death row inmates, except for three.

 And then there's also this in the papers this morning and coverage of Capitol Hill.